 Tomlin says there was no different strategy against Garrett

 The approach was the same as always, according to Tomlin, who explained that when facing the Browns, Garrett must be accounted for like any other time they play him.
-He also pointed out that Garrett did not record a sack against Rodgers in the most recent matchup.
+He also pointed out that Garrett did not record a sack in their previous matchup either.

 “We gotta minimize him if we want to engineer a victory.
 We did the same thing last time we played them.
 I don’t think he had any sacks in that game, either.
 So we didn’t take a different approach because of the gravity of the record.
 It’s just standard business when you’re playing these guys and him.”